Neuton-tinyML/neuton-nordic-thingy53-ble-remotecontrol/README.md

 | Rotation Counter clockwise    | Not used   | Media Volume Down |

 __How to Make Gestures__
-> **_NOTE:_**  The dataset for creating this model is very immature and this affects the generalization of the model on different persons, so please follow the instructions for good gesture recognition.
+> **_NOTE:_**  The dataset for creating this model is immature and this affects the generalization of the model on different persons, so please follow the instructions for good gesture recognition.

 To begin with, please make sure that the default (initial) position of the device is the same as following: